Venture into the Wilds on a Brazilian Amazon River Cruise with Our Whole Village

 So, you can imagine when we walked into our cabin that first day and found bunk beds.
 I was a bit confused when my son refused to sleep on the top bunk.
 There was no guard rail.
 He is a mover and shaker in his sleep.
 He was scared he would fall off.

-As the ever-loving mother, I, along with the two other parents onboard in bunk bed cabins, gave up that safe lower level bunk so our kids could feel sleep securely in the bottom bunk.
+As the ever-loving mother, I, along with the two other parents onboard in bunk bed cabins, gave up that safe lower level bunk so our kids could fall asleep securely in the bottom bunk.

 Where is my trophy kid?!